panpanini/mutation-testing/PITCHME.md

 instead, if we use code coverage to find out which tests are actually calling this section of code, we can restrict our test runs to only those specific tests, which greatly reduces the number of tests we have to run, and so also reduces the time spent testing mutations to a more reasonable level.

 ---
+@snap[north span-100]
+## So what?
+@snapend

+Note:
+We have seen how to create mutations from our code, but what does it really mean?
+Obviously we're not just going to delete lines from our code, so how does this help us?
+Lets take a quick look at an example.

+Show code coverage

+Edit code

+Show coverage hasn't changed

+---
+@snap[north span-100]
+## Why mutation testing
+@snapend

+- Code coverage, but better

+Note:
+So hopefully from this small demo, you've seen why code coverage alone is not enough.
+Even though we had 100% code coverage, when we mutated our code, we saw that our coverage didn't change, and our tests still passed.
+What this tells us is that our test suite in its current state doesn't check all possible code paths, so changes could sneak into our codebase, and our tests wouldn't warn us about them.
+Finding these un-checked code paths is what mutation testing is so useful for.

+---
 ## That's a lot of work you expect us to do there bud

 Note:
 you might be thinking
-"now hold up there, are you telling me that I now need to keep *another* test suite to test my test suite? what happens if the mutant code gets into my production code base? this all seems like a lot of work" and to that, I say *no*.
+"now hold up there, this is cool and all, but are you telling me that I now need to keep *another* test suite to test my test suite? what happens if the mutant code gets into my production code base?
+I thought we were supposed to be shipping things quickly? this all seems like a lot of work" and to that, I say *no*.
 ---

+@snap[north span-100]
-# Pitest
+## Pitest
+@snapend
 ![pitest](assets/img/pitest.png)

 Note:
 Let me introduce PITest!
 ---
+@snap[north span-100]
 ## Pitest
+@snapend

 - [pitest.org](www.pitest.org)
 - mutation testing system
 - mutants stored in memory